Sammy Morgan (footballer): Style of play

 Morgan was a brave and bustling forward.

 Personal and later life

 He married Alison and had a daughter, Hannah, and son, Ian.
 When his playing days were over he became a teacher in Gorleston.
 He also became team manager, secretary and later chairman of Great Yarmouth Schools F.A.
 He then became a schoolboy coach in the United States before returning to England to become a schoolboy coach at Norwich City youth team in 1990.
 In January 1998 he signed for Norwich full-time as the youth development officer and was able to become the club's first Director of their Football Academy, as he holds a UEFA Class A licence.
-He resigned his Norwich post in 2004 and moved to East Anglian neighbours Ipswich Town as education officer.
+He resigned his Norwich post in 2004 after having fallen out with manager Nigel Worthington and moved to East Anglian neighbours Ipswich Town as education officer.
 In February 2009 he became Academy Manager.
 In February 2015, he was reported to have undergone stomach surgery in his battle against cancer.